jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_w_date_and_time.rst

   AttributeError: module 'datetime' has no attribute 'strptime'

-because my `import statement`_ is different from `the example in the documentation <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#examples-of-usage-datetime>`_, so I add the :ref:`module<ModuleNotFoundError>` name to the call
+because my `import statement`_ is different from `the example in the documentation <https://docs.python.org/3/library/datetime.html?highlight=time%20difference#examples-of-usage-datetime>`_, so I add the :ref:`module<what is a module?>` name to the call

 .. code-block:: python